dispatch/reboot/docs/02/c.markdown

 ```

 This method returns a promise of a 2-tuple, including an option of the
-max and iterable of any errors.
+max and Iterable of any errors.
 With this you can know which city was
 the hottest, as well as which inputs failed and why.

 ### Testing the hottest